The Trade Desk Inc. (TTD) Stock: A SWOT Analysis

 TTD) stock’s latest price update

-The Trade Desk Inc. (NASDAQ: TTD)’s stock price has gone rise by 1.67 in comparison to its previous close of 61.20, however, the company has experienced a 1.15% increase in its stock price over the last five trading days.
+The stock price of The Trade Desk Inc. (NASDAQ: TTD) has jumped by 0.99 compared to previous close of 61.61.
+Despite this, the company has seen a gain of 1.45% in its stock price over the last five trading days.
 Barron’s reported on 02/15/23 that Trade Desk Issues Upbeat Outlook and Unveils Stock Buyback Program

 TTD’s Market Performance

-TTD’s stock has risen by 1.15% in the past week, with a monthly rise of 6.34% and a quarterly rise of 32.19%.
-The volatility ratio for the week is 2.82% while the volatility levels for the last 30 days are 3.49% for The Trade Desk Inc. The simple moving average for the past 20 days is 3.67% for TTD’s stock, with a 15.38% simple moving average for the past 200 days.
+The Trade Desk Inc. (TTD) has experienced a 1.45% rise in stock performance for the past week, with a 5.03% rise in the past month, and a 40.58% rise in the past quarter.
+The volatility ratio for the week is 2.90%, and the volatility levels for the past 30 days are at 3.41% for TTD.
+The simple moving average for the past 20 days is 3.01% for TTD’s stock, with a 14.96% simple moving average for the past 200 days.

 Analysts’ Opinion of TTD